Newport ReStore 5898 Hwy 70 West

 Families selected into the partnership home building program must meet certain income criteria and residency requirements.
 Habitat families earn 400 or more sweat equity hours on their home and other Habitat projects and complete homeowner education courses.
 They receive a 0% mortgage on the cost to build their home that they must pay back over a period of up to 30 years.
 Current homes cost around $100,000 according to land availability, size of the home and the cost of construction.

-During the past two years, Crystal Coast Habitat has earned the prestigious US EPA Energy Star Certification on ten homes.
+During the past two years, Crystal Coast Habitat has earned the prestigious US EPA Energy Star Certification on over a dozen homes.
+We will continue to build Energy Star homes to keep funds low & sufficient for families.
 This means that the energy bills on a four-bedroom home are guaranteed to be less than $35 per month, and $27 per month on a three-bedroom, keeping these Habitat homes affordable.

 - Habitat homes are built with volunteer labor, using as much donated materials and land whenever possible.